Our Story - A Pioneering Wine legacy

 We have planted the classic champagne varieties Pinot Noir, Chardonnay and Pinot Meunier for sparkling wine but including clones which produce outstanding still wines.
 10% of the area has been planted with Pinot Gris.

 Where once apples and blackcurrants grew in abundance on our land in the heart of the Garden of England, vines are now forging a new identity for the region.

 Our sparkling wines are being made by the internationally renowned wine maker Emma Rice of Hattingley Valley.

-The 2018 harvest is currently maturing on the lees and will be released as a classic cuvée in 2021, using all the grapes, including the Pinot Gris.
+The 2018 harvest is currently maturing on the lees and will be released as a classic cuvée in time for Xmas 2021, using all the grapes, including the Pinot Gris.
 From the 2019 harvest we shall have, in 2022, a classic cuvée, a sparkling rosé and a Blanc de Blanc (Chardonnay solo).

 Our still wines are made by Defined Wine, a winery just south of Canterbury, which has already established a national reputation.
 Our 2019 Pinot Gris was widely acclaimed and sold out.
 We are delighted with the quality of our 2020 vintage.